nrwl/nx/docs/shared/migration/migration-angularjs.md

 For this example, we will use Karma and Protractor, the most common unit test runner and e2e test runner for AngularJS.

+{% callout type="note" title="Unit & E2E tests" %}
-> Codebases with existing unit and e2e tests should continue to use whatever runner they need.
+Codebases with existing unit and e2e tests should continue to use whatever runner they need.
 We’ve chosen Karma and Protractor here because it’s the most common.
 If you’re going to be adding unit testing or e2e as part of this transition and are starting fresh, we recommend starting with Jest and Cypress (the default if no arguments are passed to the above command).
+{% /callout %}

 With the Angular capability added, generate your application: